Forrest Tucker: Television and F Troop

-Tucker turned to television for his most famous role, starring as frontier capitalist Sgt.
-Morgan O'Rourke in F Troop (1965–67).
+Tucker turned to television for his most famous role, starring as frontier entrepreneur Sgt.
+Morgan O'Rourke in F Troop (1965–1967).
 Though F Troop lasted only two seasons on ABC, the series has been in constant syndication since, reaching three generations of viewers.
 (Two of his Gunsmoke episodes feature Tucker in his cavalry uniform again, as the unconventional Sergeant Holly (1970), who in one scene "marries" and spends a hectic night with Miss Kitty.)

 Later career

 After the run of F Troop ended, Tucker returned to films in character roles like The Night They Raided Minsky's (1969), Barquero (1970), Chisum (1970), Welcome Home, Johnny Bristol (1972), and Cancel My Reservation (1972).
 He had the lead in The Wild McCullochs (1975) and was a supporting actor in the television movie A Real American Hero (1978).

-On television, Tucker was a frequent guest star, including a total of six appearances on Gunsmoke and the recurring role of Jarvis Castleberry, Flo's estranged father on the 1976-1985 TV series, Alice and its spinoff, Flo.
+On television, Tucker was a frequent guest star, including a total of six appearances on Gunsmoke and the recurring role of Jarvis Castleberry, Flo's estranged father on the 1976–1985 TV series, Alice and its spinoff, Flo.
+He also appeared as a guest star on The Bionic Woman as J.T.
+Conners.

-Tucker was a regular on three series after F Troop: Dusty's Trail (1973) with Bob Denver; The Ghost Busters (1975) which reunited him with F Troop co-star Larry Storch; guest star on The Bionic Woman as J.T.
-Conners and Filthy Rich playing the second Big Guy Beck.
-(1982–83).
+Tucker was a regular on three series after F Troop: Dusty's Trail (1973) with Bob Denver; The Ghost Busters (1975) which reunited him with F Troop co-star Larry Storch; and Filthy Rich playing Big Guy Beck (1982–83).
 He continued to be active on stage as well, starring in the national productions of Plaza Suite, Show Boat and That Championship Season.

 Tucker returned to the big screen, after an absence of several years, in the Cannon Films action film Thunder Run (1986), playing the hero, trucker Charlie Morrison.
 His final film appearance was Outtakes, a low-budget imitation of The Groove Tube.